poviolabs/PovioKit/PovioKit/Classes/Utilities/Throttler/README.md

   func search(query: String, completion: (SearchResults) -> Void) {
     throttler.execute {
-      // this block will get executed after after `0.5` seconds.
+      // this block will get executed after `0.5` seconds.
       // if `search` is called multiple times during this period, only latest call will be dispatched self.performApiRequest(query: query, completion: completion)
     }